 There are many reasons why data may not be captured accurately or often enough, including turnover, hardware limitations and low overall CRM utilization.
 The most troubling reason, though, is that staff do not see the value of the system.
 If this is the case, you have to show your salespeople the positive impact a CRM system can have on their customer interactions, sales and bottom line.
 Appointing a highly visible and well respected CRM advocate and creating recognition programs for stellar CRM usage and results are great ways to motivate the entire team.

 at the dealership needs to change from the inside out and the top down, with managers and staff understanding the importance of capturing customer information and, ultimately, the cost savings and revenue potential associated with it.
 Managers have to hold their salespeople accountable

 for entering the data and hold themselves accountable for verifying that it is being captured.

 Once you have gone through the roadblocks and created a culture where the CRM is used for each customer interaction, what can you do with all the information you have acquired?

-On the customer side, you can go beyond “Hello, First Name,” and start
+On the customer side, you can go beyond “Hello, First Name,” and start running campaigns

 that show you know your audience.
+Monitor

 sales customers who have never set foot in your service bay, and send them a quick hello and service coupon.
 On the flip side, take advantage of inbound service appointment data to create opportunities.
 If customers have serviced but never purchased, assess their trade and give them a compelling offer while they’re in your waiting room.